OpenAPI Generics for Spring Boot

 Compatibility & Support Policy

-Supported Java, Spring Boot, springdoc-openapi, OpenAPI Generator, and build-time boundaries. -
+Supported and verified Java, Spring Boot, Springdoc, OpenAPI Generator, and build-time boundaries. -

 GitHub Repository